 • Mutes or unmutes the speakers.
-When the speakers are muted, the indicator on the key is on.
+When the speakers are muted, the speaker-mute indicator turns on.

 If you mute the sound and turn off your computer, the sound will remain muted when you turn on your computer again.
-To turn on the sound, press the volume-down key $\boxed{\P - \P_2}$ or volume-up key $\boxed{\P + \P_2}$.
+To turn on the sound, press the speaker-mute key.